 Most people with spina bifida also have malformations high in the spinal cord or brain that lead to a dangerous buildup of cerebrospinal fluid (CSF) in the ventricles inside the brain.
 This is called hydrocephalus.
 A large percentage of people with spina bifida develop this condition at some point.
 In an infant, it can cause the skull to grow out of proportion to the body.
 This condition can be treated.

-People with spina bifida are of normal intelligence, but for unknown reasons they are more likely than the general population to have learning disabilities such as dyslexia, difficulty paying attention, and problems with learning math.
+People with spina bifida are of normal intelligence, but for unknown reasons they are more likely than the general population to have learning disabilities such as difficulty with decision-making, difficulty paying attention, and problems with learning math.

 Babies that are born with meningocele or myelomeningocele are at risk of developing meningitis, an infection of the lining of the brain and spinal cord.
 For this reason, newborns with these types of spina bifida often undergo surgery to close their spinal lesion in the first few days after birth.
 There have been developments in the area of fetal spinal surgery and some specialized medical centres may perform surgery while the fetus is still in the womb to prevent further damage to the spinal cord.

 Making the Diagnosis